langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 -	Attributes can be any type: string, tuple, bool are used but any other type is possible
 -	Syntetic attributes: group of attributes set once

 If the element has no attributes, you must pass “null” in its place.
-Alternatively you can use the special null attribute : “_”, which is almost exclusively used in RealWorld instead of null
+Alternatively you can use the special null attribute : “_”, which is almost exclusively used in RealWorldSharp instead of null

 ## 2. Adding data